Air Transportation of Li-Ion Batteries

 • Li-Ion batteries that have capacities greater than 160Wh are forbidden from civil aircraft, unless a state exemption has been obtained (i.e. CAA/FAA operator).

-• You can only fly with Li-Ion batteries that have been tested to UN standards by an independent authority, and manufactured by a company that has a quality control programme, such as ISO 9001
+• You can only fly with Li-Ion batteries that have been tested to UN standards by an independent authority and manufactured by a company that has a quality control programme, such as ISO 9001:2015.
+IATA DG Regulations require the testing of each type of Li-Ion battery, not just the cells, to ensure that the design and construction are compliant with the UN regulations.

-• Li-Ion batteries for air cargo must have a state-of-charge of no more than 30% for shipping.
+• Li-Ion batteries for shipping cargo must have a state-of-charge of no more than 30% for shipping.

 • Li-Ion batteries that have capacities of 100Wh or less, in shipments that exceed 10kg, require UN tested packaging.